A Spanish Princess, a Glass Dress and a Creative Gamble

 An Actress and the First Glass Dress

-Behind the castle's two towers, there stood an enchanted room.
+Behind the castle's two towers, there stood an unusual room.
 Everything in it was made of spun glass, from the window curtains to the cushions on the divan, chairs and ottomans.
-A new invention, pioneered by the Libbey Glass Company, allowed even the lampshades to be woven with the spun glass material.
+Even lampshades were made with glass fibers woven into fabric.
+This process had been patented in America by inventor Hermann Hammesfahr.

 One day, a famous actress toured the room.
 Georgia Cayvan stood gazing at it and envisioned a glorious and attention-gathering costume.
 She asked if they could make a dress for her made of glass.

 Georgia ordered 12 yards of spun glass at a cost of $25.00 a yard from the Libbey Glass Company.
-They created it at the Fair and Georgia wore the first glass dress ever made.
+Hammesfahr used satin thread with the glass fibers to create the extraordinary dress [6a].
+When completed, Georgia wore the first glass dress ever made.

 In her memoir, Amelia Ransome Neville recalls seeing Georgia Cayvan on stage in a theater of old San Francisco—and the actress wore her spun glass dress: